Email us or give us a buzz; Ask us any questions you may have, with no pressure to book in.

 - Private Health

-–> Our Physios Jack, Jasmine and Elissa are BUPA preferred providers.
-BUPA members get a heavily discounted fee with no gap payment required for most kids under 25.
+Our Physios Jack, Jasmine and Elissa are BUPA preferred providers.
+Bupa members get a heavily discounted fee with no gap payment required for most kids under 25.
+(Please note that not all practitioners are Bupa providers.)

 - We offer Pensioner Rates

 - We accept patients through the Chronic Disease Management Plan (‘CDM’, also referred to as an ‘EPC’) run through Medicare.
-This gives certain patients with a chronic condition (older than 6 months) access to a Medicare part payment that will contribute $55.20 to your consultation fee.
+This gives certain patients with a chronic condition (older than 6 months) access to a Medicare part payment that will contribute $55.10 (MORE if you’ve reached your threshold) to your consultation fee.

 We will also be accepting CDM patients and bulk billing them (meaning no gap payment required) with certain practitioners.
 Need or want to access this? – give us a call, or email us, and we’ll make sure we book you in with the correct Physio.